gstanden/orabuntu-lxc/README.md

 * Fedora 22-35+ (tested on 22, 24, 29, 33 and 34)
 * RedHat 6.x, 7.x, 8.x

 **Note 1**:  Linux 6 being de-supported by major Linux vendors.
-Orabuntu-LXC support is "best effort" basis only.
+Orabuntu-LXC support for Linux 6 is "best effort" basis only.

 **Note 2**:  Orabuntu-LXC SCST: de-support pending for kernels older than 2.6 (notified by SCST maintainers).